-This ELISA (enzyme-linked immunosorbent assay) kit is intended for the quantitative determination of human pepsinogen I levels in serum.
-Determination of human serum pepsinogen I level would be a useful tool in the aid of diagnosing the functional states of acid secreting gastric mucosa.
+This ELISA (enzyme-linked immunosorbent assay) kit is intended for the quantitative determination of human pepsinogen II levels in serum.
+Determination of human serum pepsinogen II level would be allow to calculate the ratio of papsinogen I/II, which was reported to be a useful tool in the aid of diagnosing the functional states of acid secreting gastric mucosa.